Joadevy/my-code-snippets/README.md

 # my code snippets
 It's my repository to store some of the algorithms and snippets of code that I did to improve my JS skills.
-I used webs like freecodecamp and codewars, which I strongly recommend.
+I used webs like freecodecamp and codewars, which I strongly recommend!